falconshark/S3Backuper/README.md

 # S3Backuper
-A tool for backup file from S3 to dropbox by using AWS Lambda.
+A example of using AWS Lambda, which can auto backup S3 file to dropbox.

 ###Installation
 *Note: Before install it, you should install node.js at you computer first. http://nodejs.org/download/*